 Water/Wastewater Surveys for Real Property Transfers

-The Environmental Health Division routinely conducts inspections of oniste water supplies and onsite wastewater treatment systems for real property transfers.
-These surveys are mandatory for all transfers of real property with onsite water supplies and/or oniste wastewater treatment systems.
-There are certain exemptions (see the link to Part 17 of the Sanitary Code of the Cattaraugus County Health District below).
+The Environmental Health Division routinely conducts inspections of onsite water supplies and onsite wastewater treatment systems for real property transfers.
+These surveys are mandatory for most transfers of real property with onsite water supplies and/or oniste wastewater treatment systems (SCCCHD Part 17).
+However, there are several exemptions for special types of real property transfers.

 - Properties connected to both public water and wastewater utilities.